ChankitSaini/YukkiMusicBot/.github/README.md

 [Yukki Music Bot](https://github.com/TeamYukki/YukkiMusicBot) is a Powerful Telegram Music+Video Bot written in Python using Pyrogram and Py-Tgcalls by which you can stream songs, video and even live streams in your group calls via various sources.

-* Youtube, Soundcloud, Apple Music, Spotify, Resso, Live Streams and Telegram Audios & Videos support.
+* Youtube, SoundCloud, Apple Music, Spotify, Resso, Live Streams and Telegram Audios & Videos support.
 * Written from scratch, making it stable and less crashes with attractive thumbnails.
 * Loop, Seek, Shuffle, Specific Skip, Playlists etc support
 * Multi-Language support